openwfm/wrf-sfire-docs/docs/clusters_guide.md

 ### Linux or Mac

-On a Linux or Mac computer, you can use file transfer utilities, which are a part of the system, to transfer files between the clusters and your computer.
+On a Linux or Mac computer, you can use file transfer utilities `rsync`, `scp`, `sftp` on your computer to transfer files and entire directores between your computer and clusters.
+These utilities are normally a part of the system, if not you can install them from your Linux distribution.
 [Rsync](https://en.wikipedia.org/wiki/Rsync) is recommended.
 Typing `man rsync` should give you the manual for the system you are on.
 Rsync can transfer file trees recursively and resume a transfer which was interrupted.

 ### Windows

-On Windows, you need to install an addidional application.
-There include, e.g., FileZilla.
+On current Windows PC, you can use `scp` and `sftp` from the command window (a.k.a.
+Powershell window).

 ### From a Website

-coming soon
+You can download a file from a website using simply `wget` followed by the URL of the file.
+You can get the URL of a file posted on the web by a right-click and selectingv something like "Copy link address".

 ### Github

-coming soon
+The easiest way to download files from Github is to clone the entrire repository.
+On the repository main page, click green button "Code" and copy the link.
+Then

+    git clone <the link you just copied>

 ### Dropbox